 The timeline of your property tax appeal is of great concern to you.
-For your reference, the following is the typical timeline of an appeal filed in 2017:
+For your reference, the following is the typical timeline of an appeal:

 - Filing period is open from July 2nd to November 30th.
 A few counties end their filing period on September 15th.

 - Appeal is scheduled for hearing within 6-12 months of close of application filing period closing.

 - Hearing card mailed to your property’s mailing address and CRE Tax Appeal notifying us of date, time, and location of appeal.

 - CRE Tax Appeal finalizes the valuation of your property as does the assessor’s office.

 - CRE Tax Appeal negotiates with the assessor to reduce your assessed value.